getgauge/gauge-gradle-plugin/Readme.md

 |gaugeRoot| -PgaugeRoot="/opt/gauge" | Path to gauge installation root|

 ### Adding/configuring custom Gauge tasks
-It is possible to define new custom Gauge tasks by extending `GaugePlugin` class.
-It can be used to create/configure tasks specific for different environments.
+It is possible to define new custom Gauge tasks specific for different environments.
 For example,

 ````groovy